ArkamFahry/KnowledgeBase/pages/SurrealDB.md

 		- SurrealDB is a [[NewSQL]] [[Multi-Model Database]] written in [[Rust]].
 		- With an SQL-style query language, real-time queries with highly-efficient related data retrieval, advanced security permissions for multi-tenant access, and support for performant analytical workloads, SurrealDB is the next generation serverless database.
 It literally has a features set that is surreal.
 		- SurrealDB combines the best of [[Relational Databases]], [[Document Databases]], [[Key Value Databases]] and [[Graph Database]] in to a single light weight and preferment package which is [[ACID]] compliant and can  be queried with a SQL like syntax.
-		- The magic behind SurrealDB is the [[SurrealDB/Record IDs]].
+		- The magic behind SurrealDB is the [[SurrealDB Record IDs]].
 	- ## SurrealDB Features
 		- It is Easy to pickup
 			- There is no need to learn a new complicated database languages [[SurrealQL]] is SQL with some good to have syntactic sugar.
 		- Support for multiple ways to query the database
-			- Supports [[SurrealQL]] querying from client devices or servers, GraphQL querying, WebSocket querying, and HTTP querying.
+			- Supports [[SurrealQL]] querying from client devices or servers, GraphQL querying, [[SurrealDB WebSocket]] querying, and [[SurrealDB HTTP]] querying.
 This gives great flexibility on how to query the database.
 		- Granular access control
-			- Provides row-level permissions-based access control, giving you the ability to manage data access with precision.
+			- Provides row-level permissions-based access control with [[SurrealDB Permissions]] , giving you the ability to manage data access with precision.
 This is important for ensuring that the data is secure and that only authorized users can access it.
 		- Scalability and performance
 			- Scalable and performant database that can handle high volumes of traffic.
 It is also designed to be fault-tolerant, so the data is always safe even if there is a problem with the database server.
 			- It uses [[TiKV]] to run in a distributed scalable system that can handle [[Terabytes]]'s of data.